AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/add-a-wf-library-asset.md

 ---
 # Add a [!DNL Workfront Library] asset to [!DNL Workfront]

-You can add a document that resides in your My Content area to a project, task, or issue in [!DNL Workfront].
-In order to add a document to Workfront from Workfront Library, you must have the following permissions:
+You can add a document that resides in your [!UICONTROL My Content] area to a project, task, or issue in [!DNL Workfront].
+In order to add a document to [!DNL Workfront] from [!DNL Workfront Library], you must have the following permissions:

 * Manage access to the document in [!DNL Workfront Library]
 * Access to the [!DNL Workfront] object to which you want to add the document

 When you add a document from [!DNL Workfront Library] to [!DNL Workfront], [!DNL Workfront] creates a copy of the document.
 This copy is not linked to the document in [!DNL Workfront Library], and changes made to one copy of the document are not updated in the other copy.
 Additionally, if you send a new version of a document that is already in [!DNL Workfront], the new version is uploaded as a separate file with the same name as the original version.

-To learn how to send a document from [!DNL Workfront] to Workfront Library, see [Send documents from Workfront to Workfront Library](../../workfront-library/content-management/send-documents-from-wf-to-library.md).
+To learn how to send a document from [!DNL Workfront] to [!DNL Workfront Library], see [Send documents from [!DNL Workfront] to [!DNL Workfront Library]](../../workfront-library/content-management/send-documents-from-wf-to-library.md).

 1. In [!DNL Workfront], navigate to the [!UICONTROL Documents] tab of the object where you want to add a document from [!DNL Workfront Library].
 1. Click **[!UICONTROL Add New]**.